mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 this might be just a few kilometers beyond the immediate combat area and few commonly available standoff weapons are useful beyond 50–100km.
-A force at Standoff range is not in danger from direct- fire weapons such as lasers, tank guns or firearms but might be targeted by missiles, rockets, artillery shells and the like.
+A force at Standoff range is not in danger from direct-fire weapons such as lasers, tank guns or firearms but might be targeted by missiles, rockets, artillery shells and the like.
 Standoff warfare is handled differently to personal combat.